MicrosoftDocs/well-architected/well-architected/performance-efficiency/continuous-performance-optimize.md

 ## Azure facilitation

-**Automating performance optimization:** Azure Advisor provides automatic [performance recommendations](/azure/advisor/advisor-performance-recommendations) based on workload telemetry.
+**Automating performance optimization**: Azure Advisor provides automatic [performance recommendations](/azure/advisor/advisor-performance-recommendations) based on workload telemetry.
 You should review and address these recommendations regularly.
 Azure Monitor provides real-time insights into the performance of your system and allows you to set up alerts based on specific performance metrics.
 Azure Log Analytics provides automated diagnostics and analysis on collected logs and metrics.

-Azure DevOps can help you automate deployment pipelines.
 Tools like Azure Application Insights provide insights and recommendations for optimizing performance.

-**Automating remediation:** Use automation tools or scripts to execute remediation actions automatically when the alerts are triggered.
+To automate remediation, use automation tools or scripts to execute remediation actions automatically when the alerts are triggered.
 You can use Azure Automation, Azure Functions, or custom automation solutions.

-**Automated performance testing:** Automate performance testing to simulate different user scenarios and workloads.
+Azure lets performance testing to simulate different user scenarios and workloads.
 Automated testing can help you identify performance bottlenecks and optimize your system accordingly.
 Tools like Azure DevOps can automate performance testing.

-**Optimizing databases:** The SQL family of products has many [built-in features](/sql/relational-databases/indexes/reorganize-and-rebuild-indexes) that allow you to monitor and remediate SQL database performance.
+**Optimizing databases**: The SQL family of products has many [built-in features](/sql/relational-databases/indexes/reorganize-and-rebuild-indexes) that allow you to monitor and remediate SQL database performance.
 You should use these features to maintain database performance.
 Azure SQL Database has an [automatic tuning](/azure/azure-sql/database/automatic-tuning-overview) feature that continuously monitors and improves queries.
 You should use this feature to improve SQL queries automatically.

 You can [customize your indexing policies](/azure/cosmos-db/index-policy) by using the features of Azure Cosmos DB.
 Customize the policies to meet the performance needs of your workload.

-**Optimizing data efficiency:** Data tiering allows you to store data in different tiers based on its access frequency and importance.
+**Optimizing data efficiency**: Data tiering allows you to store data in different tiers based on its access frequency and importance.
 It helps optimize storage costs and performance.
 Azure provides different storage tiers, such as hot, cool, and archive tiers for blob data.
 Hot tiers are optimized for frequently accessed data, cool tiers are for infrequently accessed data, and archive tiers are for rarely accessed data.
 By using the storage access tier best suited to your data, you can ensure efficient data storage and retrieval.

 ## Related links